bens-schreiber/wsu-2022-notes/phil_201/week_1/aug22.md

 # Sentences and Propositions
 - A basic unit of logic is a sentence
 - An expression is a string of symbols

-A sentence **in logic** is an expression that expresses a proposition.
+- A sentence **in logic** is an expression that expresses a proposition.

-A proposition is a statement that is true or false, although we don't have to know what.
+- A proposition is a statement that is true or false, although we don't have to know what.

+EX:
 > The earth is 1,000 years old.

 > 2+5=9

 # Truth